coolar-star/COOL/docs/philosophy/human_brain_and_consciousness.md

 Human perception and self-awareness are generated moment by moment:

-- sensory input is integrated into a present Frame,
+- sensory input is integrated into a present Frame
+  *(the momentary reconstructed self-state)*,
 - evaluation shapes salience,
 - internal narratives are recomposed in real time,
 - and the “self” is updated as a continuous story.